jkuschner/processor_go_brr/specs/instruction_spec.md

    1. TODO: change all adds to have <3 as immi.
 Can use mov and shift to get bigger numbers
 9.  move immediate           `mov immi5`
    2. Always moves into `r8`
+   3. TODO: Make sure all moves do not specify other registers.
+If they do use a cpy instruction after to fix
+   4. TODO: Make sure all immi are <32.
 10. jump if equal           `je  [1 or 2 or 3]`
     1.  jumps to the address stored into one of the 3 dedicated saved PC reg
 11. jump not equal          `jne [1 or 2 or 3]`